top of page

 Processing your payroll taxes can be complicated, but armed with the right information and tools, the whole process can become a walk in the park.
 There are different approaches to calculating and reporting payroll taxes correctly.
 You can either do it yourself, use payroll software, or outsource the entire process to a certified professional employer organization (CPEO).

 Working with a CPEO saves you from errors committed by the PEO, as in this case, the IRS will hold them fully responsible for any errors on your payroll taxes.
 Additionally, you get to enjoy other great benefits when you partner with a PEO.
-If you need a reliable PEO service, you can hit us up at The Mission HR today.
+If you need a reliable PEO service, you can reach out to us today at The Mission today.

 bottom of page